burlster1980/arupcodev060/content/arup-pages/advisory-services/programme-and-project-management.md

         <div class="rich-text">
             <div class="reveal rich-text__content">
                 <h2>Delivering major programmes and projects with confidence</h2>
-                <p>Arup works with clients in every industry, providing talented teams of project managers who can make sure work is completed on time, on budget and at the lowest risk.
-Our philosophy is to add value, not bureaucracy.
-We offer support throughout the whole building lifecycle – developing the initial business case, procurement, undertaking design management, and then construction management. </p>
+                <p>Whatever the goal at hand, bringing in a dedicated programme or project management team (PPM) offers clients many advantages.
+Responsible and creative leadership; insights drawn from other sectors; and the confidence of an experienced team, ready to take on the largest and most complex commissions.</p><p>
-                <p>Arup works with clients in every industry, providing talented teams of project managers who can make sure work is completed on time, on budget and at the lowest risk.
-Our philosophy is to add value, not bureaucracy.
-We offer support throughout the whole building lifecycle – developing the initial business case, procurement, undertaking design management, and then construction management. </p>
+Arup works with clients in every industry, providing talented teams of project managers who support projects throughout the whole building lifecycle – developing the initial business case, procurement, undertaking design management, and then construction management.</p><p>
+But we also go beyond a project’s core aims, drawing on our wider knowledge to add value in different ways.
+Depending on the project there might be opportunities to set more ambitious sustainability targets or improve the overall workplace experience.
+We take time to consider the possibilities, adding value but never bureaucracy or costs.</p>
             </div>
         </div>
 </section>
 <section class="split-pic ">
         <div class="split-pic__pic-wrap split-pic__pic-wrap--frame">
-            <div class="split-pic__pic split-pic__pic--desktop" style="background-image: url('https://www.arup.com/-/media/arup/images/projects/s/smartgrid-smartcity/arupprojectsgovernmentsmartgridsmartcityau012000x1125.jpg?h=1125&la=en&w=2000&hash=87AE3F6F6A9C2CC3AED5C0BC55AB393409269F9F')"></div>
+            <div class="split-pic__pic split-pic__pic--desktop" style="background-image: url('https://www.arup.com/-/media/arup/images/projects/q/queensferry-crossing/2000x1125-queensferry-landscape-complete.jpg?h=1125&la=en&w=2000&hash=3DAF444E7D38816E53717F3099EE1459499A41E4')"></div>
             <div class="split-pic__pic split-pic__pic--mobile" style="background-image: url('https://www.arup.com/-/media/arup/images/projects/q/queensferry-crossing/2000x1125-queensferry-landscape-complete.jpg?h=1125&la=en&w=2000&hash=3DAF444E7D38816E53717F3099EE1459499A41E4')"></div>
             <p class="split-pic__caption"></p>
         </div>
         <div class="split-pic__content">
             <div class="split-pic__inner">
                 <div class="split-pic__copy">
-                    <h3 class="h4">National Grid capital investment</h3>
-                    <p>National Grid needed to upgrade London’s aging electricity supply cables to meet increasing demand.
-Arup provided Programme Management Office (PMO) services, bringing together the existing projects and teams into a single delivery structure, with supporting personnel, systems and processes.</p>
-                    <P>The project was delivered six months early and over £50m below the budget approved by the NG board. </P>
+                    <h3 class="h4">Queensferry Crossing</h3>
+                    <p>On the Forth Replacement Crossing Project, our PPM team quickly discovered the project cost estimate for the original scope as defined was undeliverable for the client.
+But by stepping back, questioning assumptions and challenging the brief we were able to help reimagine the scheme to deliver on all project goals to programme deadlines and for half the original budget. </P>
                     <h5></h5>
                     <hr>
                     <ul class="list list--links">